Doing a permutation test with the general linear model (GLM) in the presence of nuisance variables can be challenging. Let the model be:

 This is because , hence since is idempotent.

-Lemma 2: Given a GLM expressed as , we can estimate from an equivalent GLM written as .
+Lemma 2 (Frisch–Waugh–Lovell theorem): Given a GLM expressed as , we can estimate from an equivalent GLM written as .

-To see why, note that multiplying both sides of an equation by the same factor does not change it.
+To see why, remember that multiplying both sides of an equation by the same factor does not change it (least squares solutions may change; transformations using Lemma 2 below do not act on the fitted model).
 Let’s start from:

 Then remove the parentheses: